ivon852/android_kernel_xiaomi_whyred_docker/README.md

 1. Clone this repo, expor CROSS_COMPILE & CROSS_COMPILE_ARM32 path (in this case I use Eva GCC) and ARCH type.
 2. Kernel configs are alreay in `.config`.
 Launch menuconfig by `make menuconfig`.
 3. After tweaking, start compiling by `make`.
-4. Use Android Image Kitchen to repack generated dts file to `boot.img`.
+4. Use Android Image Kitchen to repack generated dtb file to `boot.img`.

 ## References
 If you want to compile kernel for other devices, you may refer to [FreddieOliveira's Tutorial](https://gist.github.com/FreddieOliveira/efe850df7ff3951cb62d74bd770dce27).